AviatrixSystems/Docs/HowTos/site2cloud_meraki.rst

    |meraki04|

-8. Send traffic from on-prem Meraki MX64 internal network to Aviatrix Gateway VPC.
+8. Send traffic from the on-prem Meraki MX64 internal network to the Aviatrix Gateway VPC.
 Verify that VPN Status is green under Non-Meraki peer tab.

    |meraki05|